digital-land/digital-land.info/application/templates/pages/guidance/try-check-publish-service.md

-We have an online service that checks if some data meets the standard and helps you publish it.
+We have an online service that checks if some of your data meets the standard and helps you publish it.

 For now the service supports: